 Are there some decisions you think, “I’ll do that when I’m older?”
 While there are some things that are OK to push off to tomorrow, there is one thing you need to do today.
 And that is your estate planning documents.
 We always think we can get to this later or we think this is a subject we don’t like to think about so it never gets done.

-I’m going to break down the necessary documents for your estate plan to make this really simple, but I’ll also discuss why these are important and also why you should do them now.
+Today I’m going to break down the necessary documents for your estate plan.
+I’ll also discuss why these are important and also why you should do them now.

-There first two classifications are for when you are alive.
+Two classifications are for when you are alive

 POA of Healthcare

-There is the POA or Power of Attorney for Healthcare.
-This is for when you are still alive but maybe unconscious and cannot make decisions for yourself.
-You would need someone to make decisions for you during these items.
-If you are in an emergency and traveling away from home, this is an important document to have that gives authority to the person in the POA for Healthcare to make decisions regarding your healthcare.
+First is the POA or Power of Attorney for Healthcare.
+This is for when you are still alive, but maybe unconscious and cannot make decisions for yourself.
+You would need someone to make decisions for you during this time.
+If you are in an emergency and traveling away from home this is an important document to have.
+This gives authority to the person in the POA for Healthcare to make decisions regarding your healthcare.

 POA of Property

-So next is the POA for Property.
-This is just like Healthcare but for hwn you need to pay a bill or move money from one account to another.
-You would name someone, and it doesn’t have to be the same person as the Healthcare, to do these things for you when you are a live and you need someone to act for you.
+Next is the POA for Property.
+This is just like healthcare but for when you need to pay a bill or move money from one account to another.
+You would name someone, and it doesn’t have to be the same person as the POA for Healthcare.
+Again this is for when you are alive and you need someone to act for you regarding your property.

-The next classifications are for when you are deceased.
+Two classifications are for when you are deceased

 Will & Trust